Lorentz-equivariant flow with four delays of neutral type: Lorentz-invariant functional with one control parameter

-On breaking points, the Weierstrass-Erdmann extremum conditions must be satisfied instead of the Euler-Lagrange equation.
-These are the continuity of each partial momentum and of each partial energy \textbf{at} the breaking point.
-The partial momentum derived from the partial Lagrangian (\ref{partial_Lagrangian}) is { } where $\mathbf{A}_{\mathsmaller{i}}$ and $\mathsf{G}_{\mathsmaller{i}}$ are defined respectively by (\ref{vectorAi}) and (\ref{scalarGi}) and { } for $\alpha \in (i,k)$.
-The partial energy of the partial Lagrangian (\ref{partial_Lagrangian}) is { } where $\mathcal{U}_{\mathsmaller{i}}$ and $\mathsf{G}_{\mathsmaller{i}}$ are defined respectively by (\ref{scalarUi}) and (\ref{scalarGi}) and again $\gamma_\mathsmaller{i}$ is defined by (\ref{defgamai}).
-At every breaking point, there is a velocity defined from the left-hand side and a different velocity defined from the right-hand side.
-The velocity jump must be compensated by the past and future velocity jumps of the other particle in order for (\ref{WE1}) and (\ref{WE2}) to be continuous at the breaking point.
+On breaking points, the Weierstrass-Erdmann corner conditions replace the Euler-Lagrange equation \cite{JDE1,Gelfand}.
+These are the continuity of partial momenta and partial energies \textbf{at} the breaking point, which involve only \textit{positions} and \textit{velocities} in lightcone.
+The partial momentum derived from the partial Lagrangian (\ref{partial_Lagrangian}) is { } where { $\mathbf{A}_{\mathsmaller{i}}$} and { $\mathsf{G}_{\mathsmaller{i}}$} are defined respectively by (\ref{vectorAi}) and (\ref{scalarGi}) and { } for $\alpha \in (i,k)$.
+The partial energy of the partial Lagrangian (\ref{partial_Lagrangian}) is { } where { $\mathcal{U}_{\mathsmaller{i}}$} and { $\mathsf{G}_{\mathsmaller{i}}$} are defined respectively by (\ref{scalarUi}) and (\ref{scalarGi}) and again, $\gamma_\mathsmaller{i}$ is defined by (\ref{defgamai}).
+At breaking points there is one velocity defined from the left-hand side and a different velocity defined from the right-hand side, and the acceleration does not exist.
+For that reason, the Euler-Lagrange equation is nonsensical \textbf{at} the breaking point.
+Instead, the \textbf{acceleration-independent} conditions demanding the continuity of (\ref{WE1}) and (\ref{WE2}) at the breaking point replace the Euler-Lagrange equation (\ref{BH}).
+One particle's velocity discontinuity must be compensated by a discontinuity of the other particle's velocity either in the past lightcone or in the future lightcone, \textbf{or both}, in order for (\ref{WE1}) and (\ref{WE2}) to be continuous at the breaking point \cite{JDE1,Gelfand}.
+See Ref. \cite{Daniel} for electromagnetic velocity discontinuities and also pages 61-63 of Ref. \cite{Gelfand} for a finite-dimensional boundary-value problem for a quadratic functional having an extremum with a corner.